-INX media case: SC continues hearing Chidambaram's plea seeking protection from ED arrest
+Will Chidambaram be arrested by ED?
+SC order on Sep 5

-New Delhi, Aug 28: The Supreme Court on Thursday continued the hearing on the plea filed by former finance minister P Chidambaram who is seeking the protection from arrest in the INX Media money laundering case lodged by the Enforcement Directorate (ED).
+New Delhi, Aug 28: The Supreme Court on Thursday granted former finance minister P Chidambaram interim protection from ED arrest till September 5 in the INX Media money laundering case.
+Chidambaram had challenged the August 20 verdict of the Delhi High Court denying him anticipatory bail in the INX Media.

+SC has also asked the ED for transcript of the questioning on December 19, 2018.

 On Wednesday, the court, after hearing submissions at length, extended the interim protection granted to the former minister by another day.